 "Yes," her colleague added.
 "If I knew I was coming here to take tea and mandazi, I would have stayed at home."

-An elderly lady who was also sharing a table with us asked them if they had listened to the pastor's message, and they said they were not in church.
+An elderly lady asked them if they had listened to the pastor's message, and they said they were not in church.
 They came straight to the reception.

-"Then I understand," responded the elderly lady.
-"If you were in church, then you probably would not have made those remarks."
+"Then I understand," she responded.
+"If you were in church, then you probably would not have spoken like that."

 Ken was the first to speak.
 He thanked us for attending their wedding, and he said Beatrice would speak on their behalf.

-Beatrice also thanked us for coming, and she said if there is something we did not like, it is her to blame.
-She said it was her idea.
+Beatrice also thanked us for coming, and she said if there is something about the wedding ceremony we didn't like, she takes responsibility.
+It was her idea.

 "Please accept us we are," she said.
 "What we have given you is all we could afford."

-"We didn't want to bother people or take a loan to do a wedding."
+"We didn't want to bother people or take loans for a wedding."

-"Ken and I had some little savings we could have used to do a bigger wedding, but we used it to buy a house a few weeks ago.
-We'll move in at the end of this week," she explained.
+"Ken and I had some little savings we could have used to do a bigger and more colourful wedding, but we used it to buy a house.
+We'll move in on Tuesday," she explained.